isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong>Entomological Network of Singapore. </strong>Insects perform a
+<p><strong><a href="https://entomologysingapore.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Entomological Network of Singapore</a>. </strong>Insects
-vital role in Singapore’s biodiversity, yet they are shunned.
+perform a vital role in Singapore’s biodiversity, yet they are shunned.
 Here at ENSING (Entomological Society Singapore) we hope to showcase some of our insect variety and ways of life, and the threats they face.</p>
 </td>
 </tr>
 <tr>